Quantitative Assessments of Water and Salt Balance for Cropping Systems in Lower Colorado River Irrigation Districts

 Dr. Charles Sanchez, University of Arizona

-Dr. Andrew French, USDA-ARS Arid-Land Agricultural Research Center
+Dr. Andrew French, USDA-ARS Arid Land Agricultural Research Center

 Dr. Mazin Saber, University of Arizona